How To Start Up a Successful Blog

-Growing up I was always that shy girl in class.
-I always wished I had the courage and confidence to walk up to someone and say “Hi!
-I think you’re really great.
-Want to be friends?”.
-I was the quiet one in groups and the thought of having to speak in front of a large group of people made my stomach sick.
-As I entered university I made it a personal goal of mine to challenge myself to talk to new people, to raise my hand in class, to speak my mind in a big group of people.
+Growing up I was the shy girl in class.
+The thought of speaking in front of a group of people made my stomach sick.
+As I entered university I made it a goal of mine to challenge myself to talk to new people, to raise my hand in class, to speak my mind.
 I slowly crawled out of my shell, but it wasn’t until I graduated from university and entered grad school I began to develop the confidence I so desperately wished for.
-In 2013, when my cousin Ashley Brooke encouraged me to start a blog I laughed out loud.
+In 2013, when my cousin encouraged me to start a blog I laughed out loud.
 I thought to myself “I’m not interesting, I’m not anything special… why would people want to read about my daily ramblings?”.
 I immediately reverted back to that shy girl I wanted to escape from all those years.
 After a few months of encouragement – I finally swallowed my pride and decided to start my blog.
 I named it “Mash Elle” an alternative spelling to my name and a more confident, radiant alter ego.
 Once I started blogging, I became hooked.
-It was my online journal and to my surprise people began reading!
+It was my online journal and to my surprise, people began reading!
 I began receiving amazingly supportive comments, emails and letters encouraging me to continue my blogging journey.
 To this day, my blog is my greatest accomplishment and my pride and joy.
-The confidence and happiness I have gained throughout this journey is more than I could have ever imagined and for that I am so grateful.
+The confidence and happiness I have gained throughout this journey is more than I could have ever imagined and for that, I am so grateful.

 A blog is more than just an online diary – it is your brand!
 Dreaming up a name for my blog was no doubt the hardest part of starting my blog.
 Start brainstorming!
 Write down a bunch of words that describe you and what you want to accomplish with your blog.
 Once you come up with a name – make sure it isn’t already taken!
 Remember – you want your blog to be unique!